 • Using a serrated knife, cut a shallow slit in the roll at the half point, then cut a slit in the center of each half so you’ve got 4 equal portions, and cut slits for 3 cinnamon rolls in each of those portions, until you’ve got 12 cinnamon rolls.
 I like to do shallow slits to make sure they’re even before I cut all the way through.
 Cut with a gentle sawing motion.

-• Place the rolls evenly spaced on a large, parchment-lined, rimmed baking sheet.
+• Place the rolls evenly spaced on a large, parchment-lined, rimmed baking sheet or 9×13-inch baking pan.
 Cover and let rise until double.

 • Preheat the oven to 350 degrees F. Bake the cinnamon rolls for 18-22 minutes until light golden brown.
 Allow rolls to cool for about 10 minutes before frosting.